shantanubhadoria/perl-Printer-Thermal/README.md

     from Epson http://support.epson.ru/upload/library_file/14/esc-p.pdf

 METHODS
-   $printer->device_path
+    $printer->usb_device_path
-    This variable contains the path for the printer device file on UNIX-like systems.
-I haven't added support for Windows and it probably wont work doz as a local printer without some modifications.
+    This variable contains the path for the printer device file when connected as a usb device on UNIX-like systems.
+I haven't added support for Windows and it probably wont work in doz as a local printer without some modifications.
 Feel free to try it out and let me know what happens.
-This maybe passed in the constructor
+This must be passed in the constructor

+    $printer->serial_device_path
+    This variable contains the path for the printer device file when connected as a serial device on UNIX-like systems.
+I haven't added support for Windows and it probably wont work in doz as a local printer without some modifications.
+Feel free to try it out and let me know what happens.
+This must be passed in the constructor

     $printer->device_ip
     Contains the IP address of the device when its a network printer.
 The module creates IO:Socket::INET object to connect to the printer.
 This can be passed in the constructor.

     $printer->device_port
     Contains the network port of the device when its a network printer.
 The module creates IO:Socket::INET object to connect to the printer.
 This can be passed in the constructor.

     $printer->baudrate
     When used as a local serial device you can set the baudrate of the printer too.
 However default should usually work. let me know if it doesn't for you.